PlayEveryWare/eos_plugin_for_unity/docs/upgrading_to_new_versions_of_eos.md

 ## Upgrading the EOS SDK in an installed plugin

 ### Prerequisites
-* Have access to the EOS Developer Portal
+* Have access to the EOS Developer Portal.
-* Downloads of the EOS SDK one wishes to upgrade to
+* Downloads of the EOS SDK one wishes to upgrade to.

 If one has the plugin installed via 'From disk', one may proceed to the general instructions in [Upgrading the EOS SDK in a clone of this repository](#upgrading-the-eos-sdk-in-a-clone-of-this-repository)

 If one has the plugin installed on disk as a UPM package:
-1. Uninstall the plugin
+1. Uninstall the plugin.
     * Optional move the package to somewhere else on disk.
 2. Decompress the package.
-3. Add it back in from the package manager  using 'Add Package From disk...'
+3. Add it back in from the package manager  using 'Add Package From disk...'.
-4. Continue with the steps at [Upgrading the EOS SDK in a clone of this repository](#upgrading-the-eos-sdk-in-a-clone-of-this-repository)
+4. Continue with the steps at [Upgrading the EOS SDK in a clone of this repository](#upgrading-the-eos-sdk-in-a-clone-of-this-repository).

 ## Upgrading the EOS SDK in a clone of this repository
 These steps are for users that are planning on creating a new version of the plugin